Tiny-fruited Spike-sedge

 Conservation

 As for many rare species, exact needs for management of tiny-fruited spike-sedge are not known.
 The following comments are based primarily on observations of populations in Massachusetts.
 Because this spike-sedge is found in human-created habitats, it presents an interesting management challenge.
 Because of its annual, ruderal nature, it is expected that this species will colonize nearby, newly-created disturbances over time.
-To maintain the tiny-fruited spike-sedge in existing locations, succession should be halted and soil exposed to encourage germination of the achenes of this annual species.
+To maintain the tiny-fruited spike-sedge in existing locations, succession should be halted, the area opened, and the sandy soil exposed to encourage germination of the achenes of this annual species.
+It is known to respond positively to both soil disturbance and fire.

 Contact